Austin Jackson (baseball): Seattle Mariners

-On July 31, 2014, the Tigers traded Jackson to the Seattle Mariners in a three-team deal that sent Drew Smyly, Nick Franklin and Willy Adames to the Tampa Bay Rays, and David Price to the Detroit Tigers.
+On July 31, 2014, the Tigers traded Jackson to the Seattle Mariners in a three-team deal that sent Drew Smyly, Nick Franklin and Willy Adames to the Tampa Bay Rays, and David Price to Detroit.
+Jackson batted .229 in 54 games with Seattle to finish the 2014 season.

-On May 3, 2015, Jackson sprained his ankle in a game against the Houston Astros, and was placed on the 15-day disabled list the following day.
+On May 3, 2015, Jackson sprained his ankle in a game against the Houston Astros and was placed on the 15-day disabled list the following day, missing three weeks.

 Chicago Cubs

 On August 31, 2015, the Mariners traded Jackson to the Chicago Cubs for a player to be named later and an international signing bonus slot.

-Jackson ended the 2015 season having played 136 games, stealing 17 bases with a .696 OPS.
+Jackson ended the 2015 season having played 136 games, stealing 17 bases with a .696 OPS with the Mariners and Cubs.

 Chicago White Sox

 On March 6, 2016, Jackson signed a one-year, $5 million deal with the Chicago White Sox.
-On August 25, White Sox GM Rick Hahn told the media that Jackson would miss the rest of the season after he had been out since June 10.
+On August 25, White Sox general manager Rick Hahn told the media that Jackson would miss the rest of the season after he had been out since June 10.
 He had surgery to repair a medial meniscus tear in his left knee.
 Over 54 games, he tallied a .254 batting average, 18 RBI, 12 doubles, and 24 runs scored.

 Cleveland Indians

 Jackson signed a minor league contract with the Cleveland Indians on January 25, 2017.
-The Indians purchased Jackson's contract on March 27, 2017.
-On August 1, 2017, Jackson robbed Hanley Ramirez of a home run by making a spectacular catch over the right center field wall.
+The Indians purchased Jackson's contract on March 27.
+On August 1, he robbed Hanley Ramirez of a home run by making a spectacular catch over the right center field wall.
 He traveled approximately 97 feet and flipped over the wall into the Red Sox bullpen.
-This was declared by broadcasters and MLB as the "play of the year" for 2017.
+Jackson's catch was later named the best defensive play of the year by the This Year in Baseball Awards.

 San Francisco Giants

-On January 22, 2018, Jackson signed a two-year deal with the San Francisco Giants worth $6 million over two years.
+On January 22, 2018, Jackson signed a two-year deal with the San Francisco Giants worth $6 million.